-A number of companies promote individual ownership of a Scotch Whisky cask as worthwhile and potentially lucrative.

-The Scotch Whisky Association is not in a position to offer advice on the purchase or sale of casks as an investment.
-Nevertheless, it believes that potential investors, in order to assess these opportunities, should understand something of the structure and operating methods of the industry.
+Several companies promote individual ownership of a Scotch Whisky cask as worthwhile and potentially lucrative.
+Potential investors should carefully assess the sales offer, carry out due diligence and take appropriate advice.
+The Scotch Whisky Association is not able to offer advice on the purchase or sale of casks as an investment and is not responsible for regulating the whisky cask market.
+Nevertheless, we believe that potential investors should understand something of the structure and operating methods of the industry to assess the risk vs reward of cask investment proposals.